- Effective brand communication and sustainable messaging

 - Integrate sustainable best practices into design management processes.

-The certificate program consists of five courses that can be completed within one year; courses run in the spring, summer, and fall terms in the evenings and on weekends.
+The certificate program consists of five courses that can be completed within one year; courses run in the summer, fall, and spring terms in the evenings and on weekends.

 PK 352: Foundation of Sustainable Packaging Design